How Does ULogViewer Read and Parse Logs

 Standard Output (stdout)

 Launches a specific program and reads strings line by line in UTF-8 from the standard output/error (stdout/stderr) of the program.
 You need to define the Command first in order to launch program and pass parameters.
 For ex, ipconfig /all (on Windows).
-Further more, you can define extra commands which will be executed BEFORE or AFTER reading raw log data.
+Furthermore, you can define extra commands which will be executed BEFORE or AFTER reading raw log data.

 Azure CLIPro

 Launches Azure CLI and reads strings line by line in UTF-8 from the standard output/error (stdout/stderr) of it.
 You need to define the Command first in order to launch Azure CLI with parameters.
-ULogViewer will try to login Azure before reading data from Azure CLI.
+ULogViewer will try to log in Azure before reading data from Azure CLI.

 HTTP/HTTPS